Leaving your pension to your loved ones

 You should also consider updating your ‘Expression of Wish’ form if you haven’t looked at it for a while.
 This will help the scheme administrators determine who to pay your pension benefits to if you die.

 For your ‘estate’ (your property, money and possessions) to be distributed when you die, an application for the legal right to deal with your estate will need to be made to the local Probate Registry.

 The RNRB may also be available to you if you’ve downsized or sold your home on or after 7 July 2015.
 This allows assets of an equivalent value to be passed on to your direct descendants.

 For estates with a net value of over £2m, the RNRB will be withdrawn at a rate of £1 for every £2 over the £2m threshold.

 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

-Our retirement service can help you identify a sustainable level of withdrawals for your pension (assuming you want to take any money out at all) and suggest ways to invest for the long term in retirement.
+Our retirement service can help you identify a sustainable level of withdrawals for your pension (assuming you want to take out any money at all) and can suggest a number of ways to invest for the long term in retirement.
 The one thing we don’t do is provide advice on legacy planning, as we believe it’s best left to those who specialise in this area.

 The Government offers a free and impartial guidance service to help you understand your options at retirement.
 This is available via the web, telephone or face-to-face through government approved organisations, such as The Pensions Advisory Service and the Citizens Advice Bureau.
 You can find out more by going to pensionwise.gov.uk or by calling Pension Wise on 0800 138 3944.